Lemon-King/reshade-pso2-enforced-mipmaps/README.md

 ReShade - Phantasy Star 2 Graphics Override
 =======

 This is a modification of [ReShade](https://reshade.me/) for Phantasy Star Online 2.
-It forces the D3D9 layer to generate [mipmaps](https://en.wikipedia.org/wiki/Mipmap) for all textures upon load where it can be filtered in different ways vastly improving visual quality.
+It adds support for the creation of mipmaps for players, improving texture filtering quality over stock, and if you're using Simple Render Level 6 (not recommended) it forces the D3D9 layer to generate [mipmaps](https://en.wikipedia.org/wiki/Mipmap) for all environment textures.

-A new tab has been added which allows for a selection of a few different texture filtering methods.
+A new tab has been added for configuration.

 ![Settings](https://i.imgur.com/9hjYAuD.png)